TEG in Secondary Schools

 • Transition year students

 Syllabuses, sample exam papers and comprehensive teaching materials are available for each level.
-Secondary schools generally choose one or more of the following levels, depending on the proficiency of the exam group:
+Teachers choose a suitable level, depending on the proficiency of the students.
+TEG staff can advise on this.

-Syllabuses and teaching materials provide both teachers and learners with clear learning objectives.
-As well as the teaching materials available on this website at Links and Resources, there are additional teaching materials designed specifically for secondary schools available at www.ceacht.ie.
+As well as the teaching materials available on this website at Links and Resources, there are additional teaching materials designed specifically for secondary schools available at www.ceacht.ie

 The following are some of the benefits of the TEG system for secondary school students: